dustin10/kaftui/README.md

 * `notificationTextColorSuccess` - Color of the notification message text for a successful action.
 * `notificationTextColorWarn` - Color of the notification message text for an action that produces a warning.
 * `notificationTextColorFailure` - Color of the error notification message text for a failed action.
+* `statsTextColor` - Color used for the text in the stats UI.
+* `statsBarColor` - Pimary color used for bars in a bar graph in the stats UI.
+* `statsBarSecondaryColor` - Secondary color used for bars in a bar graph in the stats UI.

 > Colors must be specified in RGB format **with** the leading `#`.
 See the [Persisted Configuration](#Persisted-Configuration) section for an example of a theme.